cs-uh-3260/flask-ab/README.md

 `docker compose up --build -d`

-Go to [http://127.0.0.1:8000](http://127.0.0.1:8000) on your browser, and make sure that you can add a student successfull (just to make sure that you can run the system).
+Go to [http://127.0.0.1:8000](http://127.0.0.1:8000) on your browser, and make sure that you can add a student successfully (just to make sure that you can run the system).

-Note how the UI you see for the landing page simply has "Student Management System" as the header (this is what we have been seeing all along).
+Note how the UI you see for the landing page simply has "Student Management System" as the header (this is what we have been seeing all along in our demos).

 [Clear cookies from your browser](https://me-en.kaspersky.com/resource-center/preemptive-safety/how-to-clear-cache-and-cookies) (You can clear only the past hour), refresh the page and try again.
 You should still see the same message.